jacobjones/DoubleJay.Epi.ConfigurableColorPicker/README.md

 ## Getting started
 ### Installation
-* The NuGet package can be build using the ``Build-Package.ps1`` PowerShell script
+* The NuGet package can be installed from the [Episerver NuGet feed](https://nuget.episerver.com/feed/)
-* The package can then be installed via the Package Manger Console
+* See the installation details here: https://nuget.episerver.com/package/?id=DoubleJay.Epi.ConfigurableColorPicker

 ### Configuration